RishabhRD/lspactions/readme.md

 - jump\_to\_result: jump to first result of operation in current window
 - jump\_to\_list: make quickfix/loclist list current window
 - always\_qf: open quickfix/loclist even if there is only one result
+- transform: a function that accepts result returned from lsp-server, do some transformation on it(maybe like sorting) and return the new result.

 ### definition
 ```lua